wouterbulten/wouterbulten.github.io/_posts/tech/2019-01-27-custom-wake-up-light-with-node-red.md

 In a [previous post]({% post_url tech/2018-04-28-custom-wake-up-light-with-home-assistant %}) I showed a wake-up light using Home Assistant and the default [YAML configuration]({% post_url tech/2018-04-28-custom-wake-up-light-with-home-assistant %}).
 In this post I'll show my current setup which makes use of Node-RED.

 As with my previous system, this wake-up light's function is to light up my complete bedroom just before I need to wake up.
 The system works with any smart lamp that is compatible with HA, this includes Philips Hue and IKEA Tradfri lamps.
-I use it with a few GU10 bulbs (like the [Hue GU10 lights](https://amzn.to/2W0NouR)).
+I use it with a few GU10 bulbs (like the <a rel="nofollow" href="https://amzn.to/2W0NouR">Hue GU10 lights</a>).
 If you want you could even use some color-enabled bulbs to include a nice color transition mimicking a sun rise.

 In this post I'll show you how to build this system.
 The automation will be configurable (on/off, time) and has a switch to disable it on weekends.